firedude

 The key is, as others and BNECHIS has noted above, having a trained EMS provider to clear the patient before anything is done.
 This is why I believe that only those with an EMS responsibility should be the primary responders on these calls.
 The FD is absolutely the right place to call if they have trained personnel with the ability to properly (legally) evaluate and determine the patients' medical/injury status.
 In some places this might be the PD as they may have an EMS responsibility.

-Bnechis and mvfire8989 like this
+mvfire8989 and Bnechis like this

 Share this post